JRmcnugget/Vertex/README.md

     runs upon switching to another state. will yeild State:onUpdate(), preventing the next state's onEnter to begin until returns true
 * Component
   * Component.new(Manager)

+    returns the components's local variables as identified in self
   * Component.Manager

+    DataType = array

+    Links back to VertexManager, allowing access to the Vertex API within a component hook
   * Component.Name

+    DataType = string

+    Used as the identifier for the component within code.
+If not specified, it will default to the file name
   * Component.updateFrequency

+    DataType = int

+    specifies how often, in times per second, Component:onUpdate() will be called.
   * Component.accumlator

+    DataType = number

   * Component.bindableEvents

+    DataType = array

+    Contains a list of functions to be binded to keybinds

+    Follows the format of: [Identifier] = {functionName = string, keybinds = array, mobileButton = boolean}

+    Identifier: string

+    functionName: string, used to reference component function, case sensitve

+    keybinds: array, containing list of KeyCodes

+    mobileButton: true or false, identifies whether or not a mobile button should be made
   * Component:onUpdate(dt)

+    runs everyframe, unless given a specific update rate by Component.updateFrequency
 * VertexConfig
+  * InitalState

+    DataType = string

+    specifies what state the player should begin in after spawning in. case senstive
+  * RenderPriority

+    DataType = int

+    specifies the render piority to be used for the renderstepped bind

+  * printWarnings

+    DataType = boolean

+    specifies whether or not Vertex should print warnings

+  * stateFolder

+  specifies where states are to be found. change if necessary
+  * componentFolder

+  specifies where components are to be found. change if necessary

 <hr />